About the Compost Revolution

-We'd love to partner with you to bring the revolution to your neighbourhood so please get in touch by calling our team on 02 8417 3018 or emailing us at [email protected]
+We'd love to partner with you to bring the revolution to your neighbourhood so please get in touch by emailing us at [email protected].

 This is where Scraps for Schools comes in.
 As kids get skilled up at school, why not bring their skills to life to make a difference at home?
-Simply grab a compost bin, worm farm or bokashi bin from your council at anywhere from 25-100% off retail and free delivery (offer varies by council) to start a tradition at home that will pass down through the generations.
+Simply grab a compost bin, worm farm or bokashi bin from us to start a tradition at home that will pass down through the generations.
 And for every bin or farm you get, we'll donate money to a school of your choice!

 1. Nominate your school.
 (Be sure to chat with the principal or a gardening champion at your school to get their ok.)

 2. Email us at [email protected] to get a custom coupon code to track donations.

 3.We will send you a flyer and materials to help promote the revoltion in your school.